Not all those who wander are lost.

-- Talk with someone you trust like your CASA coach to narrow down your list of potential majors.
+- Talk with someone you trust like your CASA coach to narrow down your list of potential majors and minors.

 - Ready to declare a major, minor, concentration or special program?
 These instructions walk you through what you should do.

 - If you are considering applying to graduate school later on to be a doctor, dentist, physician's assistant, etc., contact the pre-health adviser for guidance.
 You can choose any major and still go to medical school as long as you take the proper course prerequisites.
 You can schedule a meeting with the Pre-Health Professions Adviser using this link or email her to find out her upcoming drop-in hours.

 - Check out these academic planning resources to make sure you are on track to graduate.